Uniform and $L^q$-Ensemble Reachability of Parameter-dependent Linear Systems: Structural results

-At the beginning of this section we shortly recap relevant known results on approximate controllability.
-In \cite[Theorem~3.1.1]{triggiani75} it is shown that approximate controllability of \eqref{eq:sys-inf} on $[0,T]$ is equivalent to the density condition
+We shortly recap some relevant results on approximate reachability. {Obviously, in terms of the reachable set approximate reachability holds if and only if $\overline{R(A,B)} = X_n(\p)$.
+In \cite[Theorem~3.1.1]{triggiani75} it is shown that approximate reachability of \eqref{eq:sys-inf-general} is equivalent to the density condition